Privacy Policy

 3. How is your Personal Information collected?

-We use different methods to collect data from and about you.
+We use different methods to collect data from and about you, including:

-• D. Clients and Suppliers: From correspondence or publicly available sources such as Companies House.
+- Clients and Suppliers: Through correspondence or public sources (e.g., Companies House).

 4. How do we use your information?